Karol-96/arts-sell/README.md

-<<<<<<< HEAD
-# Arts Sell - Art Marketplace Platform
+# ArtSpace - Art Lease Platform

-A modern web application for buying and selling artwork, built with Flask and featuring a beautiful, responsive frontend.
+A modern web application for leasing artwork through monthly subscriptions, built with Flask and featuring a beautiful, responsive frontend.

 ## 🌟 Features

 - **User Authentication**: Secure login/registration system with role-based access (Customer, Artist, Admin)
-- **Artwork Gallery**: Browse and search through available artworks
+- **Artwork Gallery**: Browse and search through available artworks for lease
-- **Shopping Cart**: Add artworks to cart and manage quantities
+- **Lease Cart**: Add artworks to cart for monthly subscription
-- **Checkout System**: Complete purchase flow with order management
+- **Checkout System**: Complete lease subscription flow with order management
-- **Artist Dashboard**: Artists can manage their portfolio and track sales
+- **Artist Dashboard**: Artists can manage their portfolio and track lease history
 - **Admin Dashboard**: Administrative controls for platform management
 - **Responsive Design**: Modern UI that works on all devices
 - **Profile Management**: Users can update their personal information
+- **Unique Artwork System**: Each artwork is unique (quantity = 1), when leased, others must wait for return

 ## 🎨 Frontend Improvements